getodk/docs/odkx-src/notify-install.rst

     .. image:: /img/notify-setup/notify-setup.*

-  4. `Here <https://drive.google.com/file/d/1OBs5mITcIMREp_q7qKwEwO4XRQjzNnWj/view>`_ you can find step by step instructions for creating a firebase project and adding information in the configure window.
+  4. To use the Skunkworks-Parrot App, the user needs to create a firebase project and add that project's information in the configure window. `Here <https://drive.google.com/file/d/1OBs5mITcIMREp_q7qKwEwO4XRQjzNnWj/view>`_ you can find the step by step instructions for the same.

+  5. After adding all the required information in configure window, Click :menuselection:`Save`.

 :program:`Sync-Endpoint`:
-"""""""""""""""""""""""""""
+'''''''''''''''''''''''''''''''

 .. note::